mattermost/docs/source/process/training.rst

 When documentation or on-screen text is written for someone with considerable knowledge or expertise, instead of being designed for a new learner.
 In general, try to state things simply rather than speaking to just the "experts" reading the the text.

-If something is extremely difficult to understand, and yet still justified in the mind of the designer, we call it "Crimson Force Field" as a way to illustrate how arbitrary and confusing the term appears to the person sharing feedback.
+If something is extremely difficult to understand, and yet still justified in the mind of the writer, we call it "Crimson Force Field".
+This term is intended to evoke the emotional response of coming across something that is difficult to understand, so writers of Crimson Force Field material can empathize with the readers.
+Crimson Force Field is drawn from an esoteric episode of Star Trek and it is unlikely anyone but the originator of the term understands its complete meaning.
+Crismon Force Field is itself Crismon Force Field.

 Help Wanted
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^